Sarutoji/TodoApp/README.md

 - Student needs to create a solution with 3 projects:
     - The class library project which contains classes that represent a domain model for the TODO List application.
     - The client console application that demonstrates the usage of the class library.
-    - The unit test project that provides unit tests for the TODO List class library.
 - A user of the TODO List application should be able to:
     - create multiple TODO lists
     - remove a list